FLWallace105/influencer_order_processing/TESTING.md

 # Testing Guide

+Tests are written using the Minitest framework and stored inder `/test`.
+Model fixtures are stored in `/test/fixtures`.
+Mocha stubs are used for most of the API / Async assertions to prevent calls that would have undesired effects on environments outside our control.

 ## Fixtures
 Fixtures are loaded by `ActiveSupport::TestCase` and so follow all the normal Rails testing conventions oulined in their [testing